sillsdev/flexbridge/ReadMe.txt

 Another option is to obtain them from the continuous build server, which puts outputs from these and various other projects at (todo: url).

 Connecting FieldWorks to FlexBridge:
-todo: write this up.
+To setup the registry open regedit and create HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\SIL\FLEx Bridge\8\{InstallationDir = path to fwbridge output debug directory}.

-To run FlexBridge you must unzip lib/debug/Mercurial.zip to a folder called Mercurial in the root of FlexBridge.
+To run FlexBridge you must unzip lib/debug/Mercurial.zip to the root of FlexBridge.

 Then, edit the mercurial.ini file in the Mercurial folder.
-Add a line like this (with the appropriate path for your FlexBridge folder). fixutf8 = C:\Dev\FLExBridge\MercurialExtensions\fixutf8\fixutf8.py
+Add a line like this (with the appropriate path for your FlexBridge folder). fixutf8 = C:\DEV\FlexBridge\MercurialExtensions\fixutf8\fixutf8.py